 by David Rindge.

 Acute pain inadequately treated frequently becomes chronic.
 Chronic pain is the leading cause of disability.
 We spent $2.6 trillion on health care in the U.S. in 2010, 75% of it ($1.95 trillion) to “manage” chronic inflammatory conditions.
-Maybe the reason American health care is so expensive and consumer dissatisfaction so high is that our treatment methods are incorrect.
+The price is too high and consumer satisfaction too low to continue as we have been.

 A growing body of science and clinical experience has shown that energy-based treatments can improve outcomes in chronic pain and also suggests health care costs will be reduced.
 Low intensity lasers, leds and pulsed electromagnetic fields have well documented properties to move the body through inflammation and heal injury.
 Applied at the outset, these methods hold promise to prevent many, perhaps most, acute conditions from ever becoming chronic.
 What would be the potential health and financial benefits for all Americans – and the economy – were these treatments to be broadly implemented and reimbursable by insurance?